Naveedahmdd/COS30045-EXERCISE-3/README.md

-# Energy Consumption Website — Exercise 3
+# Appliance Energy Consumption Website — Exercise 3

 This website communicates a data story about television screen size, labelled annual energy consumption and energy star ratings in the Australian market.
 It extends the three-page website created for Exercise 0.2.